 A specially valuable weekly report format, this Facebook dashboard focuses on the development of advertising, enabling you to optimize your campaigns, distribute your resources wisely, and keep up with any algorithm changes that might come up.
 Like this, you will save time and resources by creating data-backed campaigns.

 **click to enlarge**

 Going more into detail with this weekly Facebook report, we first see the current value of fundamental Facebook KPIs for ads management such as the impressions, reach, frequency, cost per click, and CTR.
 Each of them is then broken down into more detailed charts displaying the development of the past 5 weeks in a visually appealing way that makes them easy to understand at a glance.
-Getting this level of insights on a weekly basis will enable you to monitor the performance of your campaigns closely and test different ad strategies based on which one performs better for your business.
+Getting this level of insights on a seven-day basis will enable you to monitor the progress of your campaigns closely and test different ad strategies based on which one performs better for your business.
 If you want an even deeper understanding, each week can be filtered by day.

 6. Weekly Service Report

 Next, we have a weekly report example for a popular cloud-based customer service solution: Zendesk.
 Considering call centers have a bad reputation for long waiting times and inefficient solutions, focusing your efforts on providing the best talk service should be a priority and this dashboard will help you do just that.